Sensata Technologies Holding plc (ST) Stock: A Look at the Analyst Recommendations

 ST) stock’s latest price update

-Sensata Technologies Holding plc (NYSE: ST)’s stock price has plunge by -6.39relation to previous closing price of 47.87.
-Nevertheless, the company has seen a -5.74% plunge in its stock price over the last five trading sessions.
+The stock of Sensata Technologies Holding plc (NYSE: ST) has decreased by -0.09 when compared to last closing price of 43.28.
+Despite this, the company has experienced a -9.56% fall in its stock price over the last five trading sessions.
 MarketWatch.com reported on 04/22/22 that There’s a smart way to invest in the clean-energy transition right now (and not just EVs, solar and wind)

 ST’s Market Performance

-Sensata Technologies Holding plc (ST) has experienced a -5.74% fall in stock performance for the past week, with a -4.31% drop in the past month, and a -3.80% drop in the past quarter.
-The volatility ratio for the week is 1.76%, and the volatility levels for the past 30 days are at 2.02% for ST. The simple moving average for the last 20 days is -5.99% for ST stock, with a simple moving average of 1.24% for the last 200 days.
+Sensata Technologies Holding plc (ST) has seen a -9.56% fall in stock performance for the week, with a -11.32% decline in the past month and a -7.59% plunge in the past quarter.
+The volatility ratio for the week is 2.86%, and the volatility levels for the past 30 days are at 2.27% for ST. The simple moving average for the past 20 days is -8.04% for ST’s stock, with a -2.40% simple moving average for the past 200 days.

 Analysts’ Opinion of ST